What is a CMS and Which CMS Should You Use?

 WordPress is the single most popular CMS.
 It’s claimed that WordPress powers 27% of the internet, leaving the competitors miles behind.

 However, for a business, popularity shouldn’t be the only criteria while choosing a CMS.
-You’re most likely to get confused by the complexity of CMSs like WordPress or Joomla, because they are designed to serve a wide range of customers with different requirements.
+You’re most likely to get confused by the complexity of Joomla or WordPress solution because they are designed to serve a wide range of customers with different requirements.
 In other words, those big names can turn out to be an overkill for you.

 To meet the demand of our customers, we developed our own CMS solution – WebCommander.
 It’s a simple CMS that can scale in complexity according to your needs, without overwhelming you in the first place.